SEO for Software Houses — How to Get Leads from Google [2026]

 Summary

 SEO for a software house is a long-term game, but one with the highest ROI of all marketing channels.
+If you're waiting for the perfect moment to start, that moment has already passed.
 Key elements:

 - Service pages targeting BOFU keywords (service + technology + industry + location)